DUNE/frontier-condb2/README.md

 # frontier-condb2-test
-The code and docs for testing the Frontier to Condb2 API Server connection.
+The code and docs for testing the Frontier to ConDB2 API server connection.